bartTC/django-attachments/README.rst

 6. Set ``DELETE_ATTACHMENTS_FROM_DISK`` to ``True`` if you want to remove files from disk when Attachment objects are removed!

+7. Configure ``FILE_UPLOAD_MAX_SIZE`` (optional).
+This is the maximum size in bytes before raising form validation errors.
+If not set there is no restriction on file size.

 Mind that you serve files!
 ==========================